 An Extraordinary Experience

-Students who live on campus are closer to their classes, the library, computer labs and other facilities.
+Living on campus for at least the first two years, Elon students are provided an enriching residential experience specifically curated to deepen intellectual and social connections.
+Students who live on campus are closer to their classes; the library, computer labs, and other facilities; and the faculty, staff, and peers with whom they engage in learning activities.
 Campus residents are more involved in student organizations and often have higher GPAs.

 Elon’s residential campus includes eight different neighborhoods.
-Each neighborhood offers a unique experience, with a cluster of residences and common spaces that form intimate communities of students connected by a common set of themes and shared interactions.
-Each neighborhood is led by a leadership team of faculty, staff, and student peer mentors.
-Each community is governed by a neighborhood association made up of student resident representatives and faculty and staff from across the university.
+Each neighborhood offers a unique experience, with a cluster of residences and common spaces that form intimate communities of students (and faculty and staff) connected by a common set of themes and shared interactions.
+Each neighborhood is led by a leadership team of faculty, staff, and student peer mentors and governed by a neighborhood association made up of student resident representatives and faculty and staff from across the university.
 Click on a neighborhood in the descriptions below for more information about the programs and features of that neighborhood and the faculty and staff who live there.

-Students from all four academic classes live together “on the geo” in communities surrounding the geothermal field adjacent to the Koury Business Center.
-This neighborhood’s programs and experiences supports Elon’s commitment to sustainability.
+• Students from all four academic classes live together “on the geo” in communities surrounding the geothermal field adjacent to the Koury Business Center.
+This neighborhood’s programs and experiences support Elon’s commitment to sustainability and innovation.

 Learn more about the Colonnades Neighborhood

-Some first-year students and many sophomores live in 8-10 person flats and 4-person apartments around Lake Verona, with leadership and wellness as the neighborhood themes.
+• Some first-year students and many sophomores live in 8- to 10-person flats and 4-person apartments around Lake Verona.

 Learn more about the Danieley Center Neighborhood